 Arise Chicago was solely responsible for surveying Polish domestic workers and made connections with those with whom we built relationships over the past decade.
 Arise completed over 80 surveys and, based on our findings, felt compelled to do more.

 In 2012 Arise Chicago became a member of the National Domestic Workers Alliance.
-NDWA is powered by 35 local, membership-based affiliate organizations of over 10,000 nannies, housekeepers and caregivers for the elderly located in 19 cities and 11 states around the country.
+NDWA is powered by over 60 local, membership-based affiliate organizations and chapters with thousands of nannies, housekeepers and caregivers located across the country.
+Through NDWA, Arise Chicago domestic worker members have traveled to Washington D.C. to advocate for their rights.
 Learn more about NDWA

 Contact our Domestic Workers Organizer Ania Jakubek at anna[at]arisechicago[dot]org or 773-937-1825 to learn how you can support domestic workers, including those who you may employ in your own home.